 - Now unplug your device and use the SuperSU application to grant root access.

 Make a complete backup from the recovery once installed.
 You can boot into TWRP by turning your device off and then press and hold volume down and power keys at the same time.
-For more support like driver issues or memory problems, you can visit this page.
+For more support like driver issues or memory problems, you can visit the XDA forum thread.
 Verify root using the root checker app.

 For queries, comment down below.
 If we have helped you, then like and share us on social platforms.
 If you need help with other devices, let us know.